Molokans: Perception of Molokans

+Upon their arrival in the USA, the Molokans and their religious observances seemed very strange to Americans.
+The Molokan colonies and communities were labeled "cults" and Molokans were harassed by Americans with the creation of the derogatory term "Molokan Slackers".
+The Molokans were given this moniker primarily because they did not want to serve in World War I, as they were conscientious objectors.

 Legal issues

 On June 8, 1917, the Arizona Republic reported that the Molokan community in Glendale, Arizona, refused to register under the selective service act of 1917.
 The likely result would be the arrest of Molokan men who refused to sign the order.
 Molokans claimed that their religious precepts forbade them from signing such an agreement.
 The Czars had forced them into the military, and that is why they fled Russia for the United States.
 The Molokans feared that history would repeat itself in America.

 On August 9, 1917, The Daily Missoulian reported that 35 Molokans were arrested and given sentences of one year each for disobeying the Selective Service Act of 1917.
 Thirty-three other Molokans were arrested for creating a disturbance outside of the jail house; women struck police with their umbrellas and a knife-wielding man had to be overpowered.
 After the 35 men were sentenced, the Molokans in the courtroom broke out into ecstatic singing and dancing and some participants were slightly injured while being subdued.